apsantos-dev/http-to-https/README.md

 ## Files

-You can use the files available in this tutorial or create them on your own.
+You can use the files available in this tutorial or create them on your own:

-- The [ .htaccess ]( .htaccess ) file must be created in the root folder of the site, usually named `public`;
+- The [.htaccess](.htaccess) file must be created in the root folder of the site, usually named `public`;

-- The folder [ test ]( test/ ) and the file [ test.html ]( test/test.html ) are optional and must also be created in the root folder of the site.
+- The folder [test](test/) and the file [test.html](test/test.html) are optional and must also be created in the root folder of the site.

 ## Development